 |The Kasbah of Azib n'Ikkis|

 We continued our climb until we reached the last house where a barking dog was chained.
 It's owner stood nearby until we safely passed.
 From the top we contoured back down to the river which we had to cross to reach our lunch spot.
 After lunch we recrossed the river and followed the streambed passing a few more villages.
-Finally after 9 long, hot hours we reached the village of Ait Ali Nitto where we spent the night in Gite D'Etpe Assounfou.
+Finally after 9 long, hot hours we reached the village of Ait Ali Nitto where we spent the night in Gite D'Etape Assounfou.

 |The Gite at Ait Ali Nitto|